Everyone piles on the couch, the kiddoes still in their pajamas. It’s one wintry morning, and everyone is slow in waking up.

 “When evening comes, if you like, I’ll tell you the Christmas story,” said the woman whose home had provided the boy refuge in the night.

-And in nine short chapters, interspersed with Scripture and commentary from the boy, the Christmas story is told, from the Garden to Golgotha.
+And in less than a dozen short chapters, interspersed with Scripture and commentary from the boy, the Christmas story is told, from the Garden to Golgotha.

 “The baby born that night in Bethlehem had become Lord of all.”